 - By helping improve the strategies of EU Member States for returning illegal immigrants in EU Member States

 - By helping EU Member States cooperate and share responsibility in cases of mass migration

 Ireland’s National AMIF Programme was approved by the European Commission on 21 March 2016.
-Click here to access the national programme .
+AMIF National Programme 6.2.
 The EU Funds Unit in the Department of Justice and Equality has been designated as Ireland’s Responsible Authority for the AMIF.
 The funding available to Ireland under the AMIF will be used over the lifetime of the Programme – the eligibility period extends to 2022 – to support actions that will help to achieve the National Objectives set out in the Programme.
 In 2016, a Call for Proposals was issued and 20 Projects were selected from 45 applicants.
 Over €4.5 million was committed under this call.
 Click here for more on Integration Projects funded through AMIF

 Integration funding under ESF PEIL